Inflection points

 To find points of inflection:

-- Find where or where is undefined.
+- Find where or undefined.
 These potential inflection points must also be in the domain of the original function.

 - Make a sign chart/diagram for to check whether the sign changes across those points.